Abhishekjsr283204/21-PYTHON_PROJECTS/README.md

 This program mimics the “digital stream” visualization from the science fiction movie The Matrix.
 Random beads of binary “rain” stream up from the bottom of the screen, creating a cool, hacker-like visualization.
 (Unfortunately, due to the way text moves as the screen scrolls down, it’s not possible to make the streams fall downward without using a module such as Bext.)

+# Factor finder(project 7)

+A number’s factors are any two other numbers that, when multiplied by each other, produce the number.
+For example, 2 × 13 = 26, so 2 and 13 are factors of 26.
+Also, 1 × 26 = 26, so 1 and 26 are also factors of 26.
+Therefore, we say that 26 has four factors: 1, 2, 13, and 26.